 - Powerful compositing tools so you don't have to export your work somewhere else to add visual effects.

 - 3D stage for setting up multi-plane environments.

-The learning curve is steep so it can take a little more time to learn the ropes.
+The learning curve is steep so it can take a little more time to learn animation with this tool.
 However, if you're planning on getting into animation professionally, Toon Boom is definitely worth pursuing!

 2. Synfig Studio

-Synfig Studio is cross-platform software that is free to use.
+Synfig Studio is a free cross-platform software.
 It is both a back-end and front-end application meaning that you can create your animation and render it in the back-end later.

 There are two versions of Synfig Studio software.
 One is a development version and the other a stable version.
 The stable version comes with fine-tuned features making it safe for use by amateur animators.
 Advanced users can switch to the development version for a taste of newly added features.

 Synfig Studio is ideal for use by a solo artist or a small team of artists.
 It speeds up animation creation by use of digital tweening and sprites in place of traditional tweening.